Sujeet2898/90-Days-DSA/README.md

 25. Add Two Linked Lists
 26. Intersection Point Of Linked Lists

-"Part 8: Generic Tree For Beginners" :-
+"Part 8: Generic Tree" :-
 1. Size Of Generic Tree
 2. Maximum In A Generic Tree
 3. Height Of A Generic Tree